Subrat2006/Speaking_Calculator_with_Text/README.md

 This is beneficial for the person, who don't have speakers with him/her.
 Then, he/she can use this Python Calculator for finding the usage of Calculator at just one place!

 For the people, who have speakers as well, this would let you listen the answers and the commands, and it will also print the statements, which are spoken by the Computer!

+# Keep Patience
+I just want to tell you all that those who don't have speakers, would recieve the statements somehow late, as at that time, the computer would be speaking, but as you don't have sspeakers, you would not be able to listen to it!